mitranim/jtg/readme.md

 In addition to provided functions, supports `-h`, `--help` and `help`, which print available tasks and terminate.
 If there's no match, prints available tasks and terminates.

 Like most Jtg functions, this is async.
-If a task was found, returns a promise.
+If a task was found, returns the promise of its execution.

 ```js
 // Runs `watch`.